Frequently Asked Questions

 GraphQL is resilient to some of these errors.
 Since the schema is strongly typed, the designer has the ability to restrict what type of data users can enter and what type the resolvers can return.
 This type system catches many errors and requires no manual checks.

 For errors not prevented by the type system, it's helpful to know what exact queries were made, and with what variables.
-Apollo Engine is a tool that does exactly this.
+Apollo Studio is a tool that does exactly this.
 It can help discover and reproduce errors by showing the exact conditions in which the error occurred.

-You have decided to use GraphQL in production.
+You've decided to use GraphQL in production.
 You don't want to immediately refactor the APIs or apps.
 You want to move a single feature over to GraphQL to learn how to use it and monitor it in production.

 As with any large change, the adoption of GraphQL should be incremental.
 GraphQL allows teams to leave existing services as they are and build convenient gateways on top of them.